Positivity in the Renormalization of Effective Field Theory

 For the $s$ and $u$ channels, the total integrand in \eqref{eq:onshellRG_master} is positive definite due to unitarity in their respective physical regimes (when $s$ or $u$ is positive).
-However, the RG for $c_{m}$ requires us to split the right-hand side of \eqref{eq:onshellRG_master} into a power series in $s$ which may break positivity of individual couplings.
-The direction of the RG running for $c_m$ then hinges on the truncation of \eqref{eq:onshellRG_master} to order $s^m$, as well as the combination between the $s$ and $u$ channels.
-First, we impose that both $\hat{A}^{(0)}$ come from operators of the same mass dimension $(2m+4)$, such that each integrand is always non-negative: $\int_{\varphi''_i} \Atree_{L,i} A^{(0)\dagger}_{R,i} = d_{i,m}\,s_i^m,$ for a non-negative coefficient $d_{i,m}$ and $s_i=s$ or $u$.
+However, the RG for $c_{2m+4}$ requires us to split the right-hand side of \eqref{eq:onshellRG_master} into a power series in $s$ which may break positivity of individual couplings.
+The direction of the RG running for $c_{2m+4}$ then hinges on the truncation of \eqref{eq:onshellRG_master} to order $s^m$, as well as the combination between the $s$ and $u$ channels.
+First, we impose that both $\hat{A}^{(0)}$ come from operators of the same mass dimension \sug{$(m+4)$}, such that each integrand is always non-negative: $\int_{\varphi''_i} \Atree_{L,i} A^{(0)\dagger}_{R,i} = d_{i,m}\,s_i^m,$ for a non-negative coefficient $d_{i,m}$ and $s_i=s$ or $u$.
 Second, since $s=-u$, the sum over the two channels is manifestly sign-definite only when $m$ is even.\footnote{ The same constructive interference also appears in the derivation of tree-level positivity bounds. } To satisfy both criteria, we find that the contribution from these channels has a definite sign when we insert a pair of operators whose mass dimensions are even and equal.
-For instance, we have control on the RG of dimension-8 operators from a pair of dimension-6 operators but not from the interference between dimension-4 and dimension-8 operators.
+For instance, we have control on the RG of dimension-8 operators from a pair of dimension-6 operators but not from the interference between dimension-4 and dimension-8 operators, nor the RG of dimension-6 operators from a pair of dimension-5 operators.

 For the $t$ channel, the integrand in \eqref{eq:onshellRG_master} is not necessarily positive in the FL since $|\varphi_i\rangle \neq |\varphi'_i\rangle$.
 We instead prove that $\textrm{Disc}_t\, \Aoneloop =0$ in the FL when inserting any higher-dimensional operator.\footnote{ Setting $t=0$ directly leads to vanishing scaleless bubbles.
 However, for the extraction of the RG, we need to show that the \emph{coefficient} of the scaleless bubble, $\textrm{Disc}_t\, \Aoneloop$, vanishes instead.} Consider the two internal particles to have momenta $\ell_j$ and helicity $h_j$.
 Recall that a local amplitude containing a particle with helicity $-|h|$ or $|h|$ must be proportional to $|p\rangle^{2h}$ or $|p]^{2h}$ in the spinor-helicity variables.
 Any extra derivative on the particle adds another factor of $|p\rangle [p|$.
 Applying this to the local amplitudes $\Atree_{L,i}$ and $A^{(0)\dagger}_{R,i}$ in \eqref{eq:onshellRG_master} yields